 And we are excited to have the date set for our all new, "MegaWatt" retreat December 10th - 12, 2021 - More details to come!

 Whether a survivor needs social groups or wellness partners, or even family support, your contribution will allow a survivor a variety of support and connection options for they and their family on a healing journey back to feeling whole again.

 Join our cause and support breast cancer fighters and survivors.

 No matter how large or small, your donation can help shine light on families that have been on the cancer battle field.

 Your donation will assist survivors and warriors with some of the financial setbacks associated with this journey.
-We offer HOPE Getaways and also HOPE Handbags to offer support and special services to those in special need, related to their diagnosis.
+We offer HOPE Handbags, retreats and fitness programs to offer support and special services to those in special need, related to their diagnosis.